mostafa-hashhash/swe-starter-guide/README.md

 # 5. Application Programming Interface

-The interfacing between two things is very important as we have many separated abstracted pieces to be collected together for something meaningful.
-There're types of APIs but all with the same idea of calling another process
+The interfacing between two things is very important as we have many separated abstracted pieces working together to achieve a specific task.
+There're many types of APIs but all of them rely on the same idea, which os calling another process to execute a function in a completely abstracted from the internal impelementation details or configurations.

 **Examples**